With adenomyosis, the same tissue that lines the uterus (endometrial tissue) is present within and grows into the

-Adenomyosis (ad-uh-no-my-O-sis) occurs when endometrial tissue, which normally lines the uterus, exists within and grows into the muscular wall of the uterus.
-The displaced endometrial tissue continues to act as it normally would — thickening, breaking down and bleeding — during each menstrual cycle.
+Adenomyosis (ad-uh-no-my-O-sis) occurs when the tissue that normally lines the uterus (endometrial tissue) grows into the muscular wall of the uterus.
+The displaced tissue continues to act normally — thickening, breaking down and bleeding — during each menstrual cycle.
 An enlarged uterus and painful, heavy periods can result.

-The cause of adenomyosis remains unknown, but the disease typically disappears after menopause.
-For women who experience severe discomfort from adenomyosis, certain treatments can help, but hysterectomy is the only cure.
+The cause of adenomyosis remains unknown, but the disease usually resolves after menopause.
+For women who have severe discomfort from adenomyosis, hormonal treatments can help.
+Removal of the uterus (hysterectomy) cures adenomyosis.

-Sometimes, adenomyosis is silent — causing no signs or symptoms — or only mildly uncomfortable.
-In other cases, adenomyosis may cause:
+Sometimes, adenomyosis causes no signs or symptoms or only mild discomfort.
+However, adenomyosis can cause:

 - Heavy or prolonged menstrual bleeding